slavenf/sfl-library/doc/flat_multimap.md

 ### capacity

 1.  ```
-    static constexpr size_type capacity() const noexcept;
+    size_type capacity() const noexcept;
     ```

     **Effects:**
-    Returns the maximum number of elements the container is able to hold, i.e. `N`.
+    Returns the number of elements that the container has currently allocated space for.

     **Complexity:**
     Constant.